 If you haven’t look at a map recently you may not realise that France is rather big.
-More than twice the size of the UK, is just a bit smaller than Texas, and was the largest country in Europe (the EU), until the Ukraine recently stepped in.
+More than twice the size of the UK, is just a bit smaller than Texas, and is the largest country in the EU.
 (For those of you in Australia, you swallow us whole a few times over.
 You lot are just huge.)
-So, good sized, and most of it countryside, therefore we’ve got a lot of ground to cover.
+So, we can say France is good sized.
+And most of it countryside, therefore we’ve got a lot of ground to cover.

 How to meet your neighbours?
 Take a walk.

-One of my favourite things is to ‘promenade’ with our dog Chewie (and sometimes one of our cats).
-We go out at dawn, after we have let the ducks and chickens out, and wander the lanes and tracks through woods and fields.
+One of my favourite things is to ‘promenade’ with our dogs (and sometimes one of our cats).
+We go out at dawn, after we have let the ducks out, and wander the lanes and tracks through the village and woods.
 And again at dusk, before we repeat the process of putting our feathered flock to bed.

 It is quite typical to meet other people walking, particularly on Sundays.
 Often either with their dogs, with children or sometimes simply ambling along by themselves.
 Walking is a great past time here.
 Not so much ‘hiking’, although randonnées (French for excursion) are popular.
 Randonnées are like the UK’s ramblers, where groups of gortex clad walkers walk longer distances together around the countryside and villages.